 What Are Inclusions In Diamonds?

-Simply put, diamond inclusions are imperfections found within the stone.
+Simply put, diamond inclusions are imperfections in the stone.

-Inclusions are typically created due to the intense pressure diamonds undergo when forming.
+Inclusions are occur when diamonds undergo intense pressure during their formation.
 The higher the number of inclusions or the larger the inclusion is, the lower the clarity grade of the diamond will be.

 “Natural diamonds are the result of carbon exposed to tremendous heat and pressure deep in the earth.
 This process can result in a variety of internal characteristics called ‘inclusions’ and external characteristics called ‘blemishes.'”Gemology Institute of America